Budgeting

 (Source: American Psychological Association)

-As the cost of living increases and wage growth remains stagnant, it can feel like an uphill battle to make ends meet.
-In addition, a lack of knowledge about financial planning and budgeting can lead to excessive spending on everything from consumer products to credit card debt.
+As living costs increase while wage growth remains stagnant, making ends meet can feel like an uphill battle.
+Furthermore, insufficient knowledge about financial planning and budgeting can lead to excessive spending on consumer products and accumulating credit card debt.

-Finances are often overlooked due to time constraints and busy schedules, making it easy for just about anyone in the US to find themselves in a difficult position financially.
+Finances are often neglected due to time constraints and demanding schedules, making it easy for Americans across all demographics to find themselves in financially precarious positions.

 Top causes of financial stress include looking at one’s bank account (for 49% of people), paying bills (41%), and making purchases (34%).